 Substitutions and Variations

-- Spices: Dried spices can be added to the ricotta mixture.
-Consider adding a little ground cinnamon to make them in the fall, then serve with other seasonal ingredients, such as roasted butternut squash and a browned butter sage sauce.
+- Spices: Add a pinch of dried spices to the ricotta mixture—try ground cinnamon in fall, then serve with roasted butternut squash and browned butter sage sauce.

-- Other sauces: In addition to the corn and basil sauce, these would be fantastic with a simple tomato sauce, our quick simmered homemade marinara sauce, or even pesto.
-Check out all our easy pesto recipes for inspiration!
+- Sauces: Beyond the corn and basil sauce, ricotta gnocchi shine with simple tomato sauce, our quick homemade marinara, or any variety of pesto.
+Browse our pesto recipes for inspiration.

 Equipment